Master’s Programme International Management

 The Master's Programme International Management prepares students for international careers in business, NGOs, and international organisations.
 The curriculum provides company, institutional, and NGO perspectives, and combines a blend of economics and management theory, with a focus on modern quantitative and qualitative research methods.

-This Master's Programme is expected to start in the winter semester 2026/27
+This Master's Programme starts in the winter semester 2026/27

 ma-international-management